helioscout/moecs/README.md

 \
 Getting (reading) operations executes much faster than setting (writing) ones.
 Prefer use overloaded `bunch` procedures to process several elements at once, these methods were optimized for performance.\
 \
-Feel free to open a request if you have any suggestions or bug reports.
-I'd be happy to discuss it.
+Feel free to open an issue if you have any suggestions or bug reports.\
+Also I'd be happy to discuss it at [Odin forum](https://forum.odin-lang.org/t/moecs-simple-entity-component-system).\
+You can find me at discord servers [Karl's Community](https://discord.gg/4FsHgtBmFK) and [Odin](https://discord.gg/vafXTdubwr).

 ### Made with moecs
 | Game/App           | Description                                                                              |